postmanlabs/newman/.github/CONTRIBUTING.md

 The script associated with `npm test` will run all tests that ensures that your commit does not break anything in the repository.
 As such run `npm test` before you push

-### Accessing build log on CI server

-Build logs for this project can be accessed [here](https://travis-ci.org/postmanlabs/newman)

 ### Security

 Security concerns are always treated with high priority.
 Should you come across a security vulnerability, please report